Rep. Vito Marcantonio (left) and Trump administration immigration official Ken Cuccinelli. |

 Such imprisonment, he noted, can be provided for by Congress only in accordance with the Fifth, Sixth and Fourteenth constitutional amendments.

 “The language of the amendments, please note,” he emphasized, “uses the word ‘person’ and not ‘citizen.’
-This clearly establishes that the constitutional guaranties are as equally applicable to aliens as they are to citizens.”
+This clearly establishes that the constitutional guarantees are as equally applicable to aliens as they are to citizens.”

 Marcantonio again hit the radio waves on July 30, 1940, over a bill requiring noncitizens to be fingerprinted and registered.
 In this instance he drew the force of his argument from another document essential to the nation’s democratic DNA.